 And the way to do that is to add conflict.
 Every novel needs to have one or more conflicts.
 That is what keeps readers turning the pages.
 Without conflict, there is no drama and no story.
 Let me repeat that.
 Without conflict, there really is no story.
 At least not one interesting enough to entice anyone to read past page 20.

 Take the example above about Vicky, a bitter, lonely woman searching for love online.
 That’s a decent start but not many people are going to want to read a full-length, two or three hundred page novel about a woman going on one uneventful date after another.
-You might begin the novel that way but by page 30 you’re going to start losing a lot of readers.
-Maybe even sooner than that.
+You might begin the novel that way but sooner rather than later you’re going to start losing a lot of readers.

 That’s why you must introduce conflict into your story.
 Toss some flames into the path of your protagonist.
 Challenge her.
 Let the reader see her stumble, fall, and get back up.
 Again and again if necessary.
 That’s how you hook readers and keep them reading from the first page to the last.